Skip navigation

 Causes

-Mutations in the TH gene result in reduced activity of the tyrosine hydroxylase enzyme.
+Variants in the TH gene reduce the activity of the tyrosine hydroxylase enzyme.
 As a result, the body produces less dopamine, norepinephrine and epinephrine.
-These catecholamines are necessary for normal nervous system function, and changes in their levels contribute to the abnormal movements, autonomic dysfunction, and other neurological problems seen in people with TH deficiency.
+These catecholamines are necessary for normal nervous system function, and changes in their levels likely contribute to the abnormal movements and other neurological problems seen in people with tyrosine hydroxylase deficiency.
+Researchers are still trying to understand why some individuals have more severe signs and symptoms than others.

 Inheritance